jerrykrinock/BkmkMgrs/HelpBookSources/SSYMH.04.10.markdown

 ## Syncers are run by *BkmxAgent* <img src="images/Smarky.png" class="whapp" /> <img src="images/Synkmark.png" class="whapp" /> <img src="images/BookMacster.png" class="whapp" /> [bkmxAgent]

-Buried inside the Smarky, Synkmark or BookMacster package is an application named *BkmxAgentRunner* and inside that is an app named *BkmxAgent*.
-When you switch on *Syncing*, Smarky, Synkmark or BookMacster instruct macOS to launch this app and keep it running in the background.  *BkmxAgent* loads your active [Syncers]() and in turn installs into macOS various notifiers which notify BkmxAgent whenever a triggering event such as a bookmarks change occurs.
+The Smarky, Synkmark and BookMacster application packages include a command-line executable named *BkmxAgentRunner* and BkmxAgent itself invoke as needed.
+When you switch on *Syncing*, Smarky, Synkmark or BookMacster, this tool is invoked to "register" BkmxAgent with macOS.
+The macOS will in turn launch this app and keep it running in the background.  *BkmxAgent* loads your active [Syncers]() and in turn installs into macOS various notifiers which notify BkmxAgent whenever a triggering event such as a bookmarks change occurs.
 The relevant Syncer then runs in BkmxAgent to do the work.
-After you have enabled syncinc, you will see *BkmxAgentRunner* listed in your Mac's *System Settings* > *Login Items*.
-BkmxAgentRunner starts, stops, or reboots BkmxAgent per your requirements.
+BkmxAgentRunner starts, stops, or reboots BkmxAgent as needed.

 ### Testing and Troubleshooting Aids [syncTTAids]